Avigdor Lieberman: Minister of Foreign Affairs

 In early May 2009, Lieberman visited Rome, Paris, Prague, and other cities.
-He met with his Foreign Minister counterparts, such as Frank-Walter Steinmeier of Germany, and he also paid his respects at Berlin's Holocaust memorial, laying a wreath at the 19,000-square-meter monument.
+He met with his foreign minister counterparts, such as Frank-Walter Steinmeier of Germany, and he also paid his respects at Berlin's Holocaust memorial, laying a wreath at the 19,000-square-meter monument.
 At a press conference in Italy, Avigdor Lieberman stated that the government's goal was not to produce slogans or make pompous declarations, but to reach concrete results.

 In his remarks at the 2013 Sderot Conference for Society, Lieberman stated his support of multi-directional foreign policy.
-The weight of his statement came at a time when a preliminary deal between Israel and the US with Iran, which would partially freeze its rogue nuclear program, was in opposition.
+The weight of his statement came at a time when a preliminary deal between Israel and the US with Iran, which would partially freeze its nuclear program, was in opposition.